Sure Dividend

 Valuation & Expected Returns

-Despite a 31% increase in the share price over the last year, we believe that Albemarle is trading below fair value.
-Using our expected earnings-per-share of $20.75 for the year, shares have a price-to-earnings ratio of 13.7.
-Over the last decade, Albemarle has traded with an average price-to-earnings ratio of 24.1.
+Using our expected earnings-per-share of $5.55 for the year, ALB shares have a price-to-earnings ratio of 21.1.
+Over the last decade, Albemarle has traded with an average price-to-earnings ratio of 23.

-We have a multiple target of 18x earnings to account for the volatility of earnings and its leadership position.
-If the stock were to trade with this target by 2027, then valuation would be a 5.6% tailwind to annual returns over this time period.
+We have lowered our multiple target to 18x earnings, to account for the volatility of lithium prices.
+If the stock were to trade with this target by 2029, then valuation would be a 3.0% tailwind to annual returns over this time period.

-Therefore, we project that Albemarle will provide a total annual return of 14.0% over the next five years, stemming from 7.5% earnings growth, a starting yield of 0.6%, and a mid-single-digit contribution from multiple expansions.
+Therefore, we project that Albemarle will provide a total annual return of 5.9% over the next five years, stemming from 7.5% earnings growth, a starting yield of 1.4%, and a 3% annual decline from a contracting valuation multiple.

 Final Thoughts

-The company is far from recession-proof and has experienced some earnings declines over the last decade, but this makes the company’s dividend growth track record even more impressive.
-Shares yield less than 1% today, although the dividend is growing at a high rate.
+Albemarle is far from recession-proof and has experienced some earnings declines over the last decade, but this makes the company’s dividend growth track record even more impressive.

-While the company can experience volatility, we rate shares of Albemarle as a buy due to projected returns.
+While the company can experience volatility, we rate shares of Albemarle as a hold.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: